When it comes to losing weight, it’s hard to know what ‘really’ works and what doesn’t.

-Research show that people who eat a diet rich in vegetables and fruits tend to weight less.
+Research shows that people who eat a diet rich in vegetables and fruits tend to weightless.

 But despite being highly nutritious and filling, most people don’t take full advantage of what they have to offer.

-One source reported 87 percent of Americans don’t meet the recommendations for fruit and 91 percent don’t meet recommendations for vegetables consumption.
+One source reported 87 percent of Americans don’t meet the recommendations for fruit and 91 percent don’t meet recommendations for vegetable consumption.

 How much fruits and vegetables to eat per day?

 The U.S. Department of Agriculture (USDA) recommends five to nine servings of fruits and vegetables a day.

 Takeaway: Fruits and veggies are highly nutritious and low in calories.
 Eating them often can help you lose weight quickly and safely.

 Many of us can’t even seem to correctly identify our own weight status, let alone food portions.

 Especially with our “the bigger, the better ” mentality, food portions sizes are on the rise.

 In fact, Michigan State University reported the average dinner plate is 33 % bigger than a dinner plate from the 1950s.